 Ultra-luxury condominium for rent or sale on Wongamat beach

 With the ongoing changes in Pattaya, it would be reasonable to assume that the city will become a more attractive place for our friends in Bangkok to either move here or purchase a holiday home in the future.
 Whatever the initial pitfalls and false starts, the massive investment from the Eastern Economic Corridor project will bring tremendous benefits to the city in the medium to long term.

 Contrary to what the current circumstances may have led you to believe, there is still a tremendous amount of investment is ploughed into the city, which can be seen in the many new residential developments springing up in various parts of town.
 There some exciting new hotel and recreational projects in the planning stage or have been signed already, adding diversity and attractiveness of Pattaya for both the weekend visitor and the longer-term resident.

-Pattaya also offers fascinating value for money villas in a peaceful and popular village.
+The villas in a peaceful and popular village good location.